(This article was published on 6 February 2026 and updated on 14 May 2026)

 • Bookmark and revisit this page to stay informed about the project, including the exposure draft expected in October 2026.

-• Understand how your company is exposed to nature-related risks and opportunities.
-If you are exposed, consider how TNFD recommendation materials can help you to report, given that the ISSB is building its requirements and guidance on them.
+• Understand how your company is exposed to nature-related risks and opportunities, including by familiarising yourself with the TNFD’s LEAP approach.
+If you are exposed, then consider how TNFD materials can help you to report, given that the ISSB is building its practice statement on them.

-• Companies reporting under ESRS and GRI Standards need to monitor the ISSB proposals closely.
+• Companies reporting under ESRS and GRI Standards need to monitor the ISSB's proposals closely.
 Although the ISSB aims to align with these standards, differences may emerge in the final proposals.